Joint User Association and Resource Allocation for Adaptive Semantic Communication in 5G and Beyond Networks: Algorithm Design and Performance Analysis

 \subsection{Scheduling Subproblem for Each WD}

-If the user association $\bm{x}$ and RB allocation $\bm{z}$ are given, problem \eqref{problem} can be decomposed into $N$ subproblems concerning the scheduling of each WD.
-Specifically, for any WD $n\in\mathcal{N}_a$ associated with BS $m$, its scheduling subproblem can be formulated as:
+Given fixed user association $\bm{x}$ and RB allocation $\bm{z}$, the original problem \eqref{problem} can be decomposed into $N$ independent subproblems, each corresponding to the scheduling decision for a single WD.
+Specifically, for any WD $n\in\mathcal{N}_a$ associated with SBS $m$, its local scheduling subproblem can be formulated as:

-We say a computation and communication workload pair $(c_n,d_n)$ is achievable if there exists $f_n,P_n$ such that constraints \eqref{sub:cons:delay}-\eqref{sub:cons:fp} are satisfied.
-The set of all achievable workload pairs is referred to as the achievable region.
-Since $u^a(c_n, d_n)$ is non-decreasing, the optimal workload pair $(c^*_n, d^*_n)$ must lie on the boundary of the achievable region, i.e. there is no achievable $(c_n, d_n)$ such that $c_n = c^*_n$ and $d_n > d^*_n$.
-To obtain the achievable region, we only need to calculate the maximum achievable $d_n$ for any given $c_n$, denoted by $d^{max}_n(c_n)$.
-The calculation of $d^{max}_n(c_n)$ can be formulated as another optimization problem
+We define a pair $(c_n,d_n)$ as achievable if there exists $f_n$ and $P_n$ such that the tuple $(c_n, d_n, f_n, P_n)$ satisfies constraints \eqref{sub:cons:delay}-\eqref{sub:cons:fp}.
+The set of all achievable workload pairs constitutes the \emph{achievable region}.
+Based on our discussion in Section \ref{subsection:schemes}, we can assume the utility function $u^a(c_n, d_n)$ is non-decreasing, hence the optimal pair $(c^*_n, d^*_n)$ must lie on the boundary of the achievable region, i.e. there is no achievable pair $(c_n, d_n)$ such that $c_n = c^*_n$ and $d_n > d^*_n$.
+To characterize this boundary, it is sufficient to compute the maximum achievable $d_n$ for any given $c_n$, denoted by $d^{max}_n(c_n)$.
+This process leads to the following optimization problem:

-To solve problem \eqref{prob:d_max}, we first show that its optimal solution satisfies the following condition. \begin{theorem} The optimal solution $(f^*_n, P^*_n)$ of problem \eqref{prob:d_max} must satisfy
+To solve problem \eqref{prob:d_max}, we first demonstrate that its optimal solution satisfies the following tightness condition: \begin{theorem} The optimal solution $(f^*_n, P^*_n)$ of problem \eqref{prob:d_max} must satisfy